Designing Proposal Distributions for Particle Filters using Integrated Nested Laplace Approximation

-In this work, we considered the Integrated nested Laplace approximations (INLA) \cite{inla1} to approximate a proposal distribution.
+In this paper, we focus on approximating $p_{\theta}\left(h_t \mid h_{1:t-1}, y_{1: T} \right)$ (and $p_{\theta}\left(h_1 \mid y_{1: T}\right)$ in case of $t=1$), instead of approximating the optimal proposal distribution, to use as the proposal in the particle filter.
+To accomplish this, we employed integrated nested Laplace approximations (INLA) \parencite{inla1} for the approximation.
+INLA has gained popularity as an inference method in recent years, especially in fitting spatial and/or spatio-temporal models.
 It uses a combination of analytical approximations and efficient numerical integration schemes to achieve highly accurate deterministic approximations to posterior distributions.
-This method enables fast inference performance in Latent Gaussian Models.
-It is considered as a well-known alternative to MCMC methods to perform Bayesian inference.
-For more details, see \cite{inla01} \cite{inla02} \cite{inla03} and references therein.
-Some of the uses of INLA for state-space models, include but not limited to \cite{inla04} \cite{inla05}.
+This method enables fast inference performance in latent Gaussian Models.
+Moreover, it is considered as a well-known alternative to sampling-based methods such as Markov chain Monte Carlo (MCMC) algorithms to perform Bayesian inference.
+The main two steps consist of constructing a Gaussian approximation to the joint posterior of the parameters conditional on the data then approximating the marginals of the latent variables given the data and the parameters.
+For more details, see \parencite{inla01,inla02,inla03} and references therein.
+Some of the uses of INLA for state-space models, include \parencite{inla04,inla05}.

+Unlike the previously mentioned studies that relied on the Laplace approximation, our approach does not require performing an approximation for each individual particle in the SMC process, which results in significant computational speedup.
+Additionally, INLA offers a more refined and versatile solution compared to the Laplace approximation, as it incorporates more advanced numerical integration techniques, providing improved accuracy and efficiency in complex models.
+Moreover, INLA exploits the sparsity structure to accelerate computations.
+This work represents the first attempt to combine integrated nested Laplace approximations (INLA) with sequential Monte Carlo (SMC) methods.
+The other novelty consists of designing a proposal distribution based on approximations of marginal smoothing distributions $p_{\theta}\left(h_t \mid y_{1: T}\right)$ and the complete smoothing distribution $p_{\theta}\left(h_{1: T} \mid y_{1: T}\right)$ as in our case.